 Andor Season 1 reached its finale with Episode 12 today, and you can read our review here.
 Simply put, it’s the best Star Wars show to date, enriching the efforts of the Rebellion in the lead-up to Rogue One.

 The series is chronicling the backstory of Cassian Andor (Diego Luna), the Rebel spy we first met in Rogue One before his fateful encounter with Jyn Erso, and their heroic efforts to steal the plans to the Death Star.

-The clock has started ticking for the next batch of episodes, so here’s everything we know about Andor Season 2, from a possible release date to cast, plot, and other details.
+The clock has started ticking for the next batch of episodes, so here’s everything we know about Andor Season 2.

 Filming on the second season kicked off this week ahead of the finale, and going by the previous timeline of production, it’s unlikely we’ll see it before the end of 2023.

 Showrunner Tony Gilroy told The Wrap: “I have two more years to go.
 We start shooting in November on Part 2.
 And I don’t know if… our past pattern was two years, but I mean… we’ll shoot from November to August.
 And then our post last time was about a year.

 “As suspect as my involvement in the community is, by the time I’m done, I’ll have had my hands on 26 hours of Star Wars content.
 I will be a player by the time we finish.
 This is me sticking around right now.
 I think that’s the headline.”